 Address: Ngarara Road, Waikanae (View on Google Maps).

-Makara Cemetery offers the ability to have a “Natural burial” there are special requirements which need to be followed if you wish to have a Natural burial.
+Makara and Ōtaki Cemeteries offer the ability to have a “Natural burial” There are special requirements that need to be followed if you wish to have a Natural burial.

-The unique sense of place of Makara Cemetery has been achieved through a clear guiding concept: the central idea is that everything about the cemetery is as ‘natural’ as possible.
+The unique sense of place of Makara and Ōtaki Cemeteries has been achieved through a clear guiding concept: the central idea is that everything about the cemetery is as ‘natural’ as possible.
 In essence, we will not introduce anything to the cemetery that would interfere with or pollute environmental processes.

 For example, to help natural processes, plots are dug only into the active soil layer, the deceased are not embalmed and they are buried in caskets of untreated, sustainable wood.
 Plots are filled with aerobic, organically active soil, and overplanted with a tree native to the area.
 The whole cemetery is gradually restored to native bush.